mdda/deep-learning-workshop/README.md

 **NB : Ensure Conference Workshop announcement / blurb includes VirtualBox warning label**

+*  Also : for the Art (and potentially other image-focussed) modules, having a few 'personal' images available might be entertaining *

 The VM itself includes :

 * Jupyter (iPython's successor)